2 Star Darjeeling Hotels

 You can't stay much closer to Mall than this.
 It's only a few steps into the alley that leads from the Mall and below the Mall road on the left.
 As the entrance is from the narrow alley, it may not look much impressive from outside.
 However once you get in, the wood finished interior continues from the reception to all the rooms including the restaurant.
 Most of the rooms have great views of the valley.
 But the winning point of this hotel is its location, the Mall where tourists come all the way from wherever they are put up in Darjeeling.

-Seven Seventeen was a traditional Tibetan style hotel run by a Tibetan family over the generations.
+Seven Seventeen is a traditional Tibetan style hotel run by a Tibetan family over the generations.
 Its interior decor, the bright contrasting colors, the low wooden furniture, the artwork at the stairway landings ... everything here reflects Tibetan traditions, style and culture.
 It has an in-house multi-cuisine restaurant, a bar, lounge, travel desk and a gift & souvenir store.

 1) Visit Darjeeling Hotels Guide